-The first step starts with IRS publication stating test tax returns and instructions.
+- The first step starts with the IRS publication stating test tax returns and instructions.
 Those publications are explicitly listed on a MUG&P page.
 Publication 1436 is for individual and 5078 for business returns.

-E-desk assistor checks the test returns for the accuracy.
-The motif of the first level checkup is just to ensure that the data transmitted to IRS is without any errors.
+- E-desk assistor checks the test returns for the accuracy.
+The motif of the first level checkup is just to ensure that the data transmitted to the IRS is without any errors.

-During the final check up if IRS finds the tax software performs all the functions correctly, approves the tax software for electronic filing.
+- During the final check-up, if IRS finds the tax software performs all the functions correctly, it approves the tax software for electronic filing.

-After the approval from IRS, vendors are allowed to market their product for electronic filing for returns either selective or all.
+- After the approval from IRS, vendors are allowed to market their products for electronic filing for returns either selective or all.

-So, before a tax software hit the market, it is designed, analyzed and further tested at IRS parameters to ensure that it doesn’t contain any bugs or dysfunctional features.
-It is always advised to the tax practitioners to double check their tax programs if that was approved by IRS.
+So, before a tax software hits the market, it is designed, analyzed and further tested at IRS parameters to ensure that it doesn’t contain any bugs or dysfunctional features.
+It is always advised by the tax practitioners to double-check their tax programs if that was approved by the IRS.